preligens-lab/buzzard/buzzard/README.md

 _cached_raster_recipe.py
 TODO: add new ones
 ```
-All concrete 'facade' that directly or indirectly inherit from `ARasterProxy` (and their 'back' equivalent of course).
+All concrete 'facade' that directly or indirectly inherit from `ARasterSource` (and their 'back' equivalent of course).

 #### Concrete raster vectors
 ```
 _gdal_file_vector.py
 _gdal_memory_vector.py
 ```
-All concrete 'facade' that directly or indirectly inherit from `AVectorProxy` (and their 'back' equivalent of course).
+All concrete 'facade' that directly or indirectly inherit from `AVectorSource` (and their 'back' equivalent of course).

 ---